MMIK0/node-game/README.md

 # node-game
- A text and image RPG- like game project learning experience
+ A text and image RPG- like game project.